 Support is equal to Demand and resistance is equal to Supply.
 The reason for their importance is that it is only due to the imbalance of supply and demand, price moves occur.
 In case, these two factors are balanced there will be no price move.
 Price will stop its down move and reverse when support/demand is below the current price.
 Likewise, advancement of price will stop its move and reverse when resistance/supply is above the current price.

-Also Read Lesson 3 – What are Moving Averages and their Different Types
+Lesson 3 - What are Moving Averages and their Different Types

-Start Your Course Here: Technical Analysis Training
+Start Your Share Market Course Here: Technical Analysis Training